jonno85/jblockchain/README.md

 # jblockchain
-simple blockchain exaple from the book rust-for-blockchain
+simple blockchain example from the book rust-for-blockchain